Asha-Empire/Game-Story/README.md

 #### 2700...

-the desperate search to re-establish contact with *Earth* persisted, but success remained elusive. *Scientists* from all colonies in **Vita Nova**, embarking on diverse research endeavors, developments, and groundbreaking inventions, all in pursuit of the dream to communicate or even reach the distant *solar system* or *Proxima Centauri*.
+The desperate search to re-establish contact with *Earth* persisted, but success remained elusive. *Scientists* from all colonies in **Vita Nova**, embarking on diverse research endeavors, developments, and groundbreaking inventions, all in pursuit of the dream to communicate or even reach the distant *solar system* or *Proxima Centauri*.
 However, the staggering cosmic distances proved to be an almost insurmountable obstacle, casting a shadow of frustration on their endeavors.

 #### 2725...